 Rancabuaya, 02:12 AM

-I was compromising when I affirmed that the rest of Milky Way seemed only like a towering constellations of clouds faraway, unmoving.
-It was, of course, an exhausting day for everyone (except for me that wasn't driving at all), so by the time the burning fire and the faintly-lit oil lamps' stable murmurs started to amplify the grand starry mirage, we were already asleep in our packed little tents placed right next to the juxtaposed, lined up almost like displays, motorcycles.
+I was compromising when I affirmed that the Milky Way seemed only like a towering constellations of clouds faraway, unmoving.
+It was, of course, an exhausting day for everyone (except for me that wasn't driving at all), so by the time the burning fire and the faintly-lit oil lamps' stable murmurs started to amplify the grand starry mirage, they were already asleep in our packed little tents, placed right next to the juxtaposed, lined up as if they were on display, motorcycles.
 The waves beat itself ashore in a perpetual noise.
 No chatters or laughs could be heard.
-Not even from the only camper there other than us, the drunk Germans (I think they were Germans) tent across.
+Not even from the only camper there other than us, the drunk Germans (I think they were Germans) on the tent across.

 I slowly closed my tent's zip from outside, tiptoed over some of the members courageously sleeping out in the open, leaned over the only car included for the trip, a Volkswagen Beetle, and gazed upward.

 The wide bypass stretching all the way from Kerobokan to the airport (and more) were all seemed lonely with only dim lights from the buildings sideways.
 Buildings, some of which were badly crammed next to each other in many corners, and some isolating themselves with a wall of wild grasses.
 The surface of the sidewalks were uneven in unfinished pavements.
 The veins of the Land of Gods had started to secretly dream of lofty cottages and estates, after all.
 Our two rented motorcycles stopped aside under lines of humming palms wavered peacefully over the street lamps.
 We were waiting in silence for something I couldn't remember.
 Had I just misheard scraping sounds of ocean waves then?